 “This is an organized activity, a certain scheme – well-organized, planned.
-It’s a lot of money because transporting one person costs about $15,000.
+It’s a lot of money because transporting one person costs about $15,000 USD.
 This is obviously a profitable crime involving the regime and the officials themselves,” Bilotaitė said.

 Since the beginning of this year, Lithuania has accepted more than 555 migrants from Belarus, which is more than in the previous three years combined.
 Most of the migrants are from Iraq.